RDF Tutorial#

 Enable autocomplete#

 To make life easier we will enable autocomplete for the SPARQL queries.
-To do this do the following:

 Explore the data#

-• Click on explore
+• Click on Explore on the sidebar

-• Visual graph
+• Select Visual graph

-• Click on the “prj_HIV-Ghana” node
+• Click on the “inv_demo1” node or however you named the investigation

 Do you see the connections between the nodes and the excel sheet?